What makes a competent engineer?

 In The Engineer of 2020, the National Academy of Engineering called on engineering societies to help prepare the “engineer of the future” — one who could adapt to rapid changes in technology as well as the social, economic, and cultural forces that would affect engineering.

-The Engineering Body of Knowledge is the first concerted effort to provide a common ground to developing the knowledge, skills, and attitudes necessary to practice as a professional engineer across engineering disciplines.
+In response to the NAE’s call, NSPE created the Engineering Body of Knowledge, the first concerted effort to provide a common ground to developing the knowledge, skills, and attitudes necessary to practice as a professional engineer across engineering disciplines.

 The Engineering Body of Knowledge (First Edition, 2013)

 E-book: What Makes a PE?
 The Attributes and Capabilities of Professional Engineers

 Cover Story: What Makes a PE?
 (January/February 2014 PE)

 The Engineering Body of Knowledge (Blog Post, November 19, 2013)

 What Engineers Need to Know and When They Need to Know It (January/February 2013 PE)